xari/xari-dev/content/blog/unnesting-arrays/index.md

 <div class="call-out-indigo">

 This post is part of a series on data wrangling and visualisation with JavaScript.
-You can find the other posts in the series at the link below.
+You can find the other posts in the series at the links below.

 - [Intro — Data Wrangling and Visualisation with JavaScript](../data-wrangling-with-js)
 - [Pt.
 I — Unnesting Arrays](../unnesting-arrays)